 ▪︎ find out what water options are available for you when you get to the maternity unit – pool, bath, shower

-▪︎ remember, your need for movement, positions and a calm space can still be supported
+▪︎ your need for movement, positions and a calm space is important and it can still be supported

 ▪︎ communicate your needs so your midwife can support you

-▪︎ adapt your mindset – this is your labour and you need to focus on your contractions, on your body, on resting and being as comfortable as possible
+▪︎ remember, this is your labour and you need to focus on your contractions, on your body, on resting and being as comfortable as possible

 ▪︎ hiring a birth doula can provide you with consistent support and reassurance so you can adapt